aMarCruz/react-native-text-size/README.md

 ## Known Issues

+#### Incorrent height (iOS)

+On iOS, RN takes into account the absolute position on the screen to calculate the dimensions. rnTextSize can't do that and both, width and height, can have a difference of up to 1 pixel (not point).

+#### letterSpacing not scaling (iOS)

+RN does not support the [Dynamic Type Sizes](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/typography#dynamic-type-sizes), but does an excellent job imitating this feature through `allowFontScaling` ...except for `letterSpacing` that is not scaled.

+I hope that a future version of RN solves this issue.

+#### lineHeight Support

 Although rnTextSize provides the resulting `lineHeight` in some functions, it does not support it as a parameter because RN uses a non-standard algorithm to set it.
 I recommend you do not use `lineHeight` unless it is strictly necessary, but if you use it, try to make it 30% or more than the font size, or use rnTextSize [`fontFromSpecs`](#fontfromspecs) method if you want more precision.

+#### Nexted Text

 Nested `<Text>` components (or with images inside) can be rasterized with dimensions different from those calculated, rnTextSize does not accept multiple sizes in the text.